 - Vikings Gone Wild is a deck-building and resource management game based on the online real-time strategy game.

 Vikings Gone Wild takes an interesting twist to deck-building in that you build up your deck, but you are also building up your own little town.
-Your buildings will pump out resources for your use throughout the game, but…
+Your buildings pump out resources for your use throughout the game, but…

 If we know anything about Vikings we know that they liked to raid and pillage.